mkamri/notes/CSS/css-resources.md

 <br>

 [Grid Garden](https://cssgridgarden.com/): Made by the creators of Felxbox Froggy.
 Again, PLEASE use this before attempting to mess with grid.

+## SASS / SCSS

+[Watch and Compile Sass in Five Quick Steps - tutsplus](https://webdesign.tutsplus.com/tutorials/watch-and-compile-sass-in-five-quick-steps--cms-28275): Explains how to set up your project for use with SASS/SCSS.